Co-dfns/Co-dfns/docs/MANUAL.md

 Name  | Description
 ----- | -----------
-depth | The depth of the node in the AST.
+parent| The parent node of the node in the AST.
+Root nodes are their own parents. depth | The depth of the node in the AST.
 Root nodes are depth 0. type  | The type of the node, as an index into the `N∆` constant. kind  | The sub-type or kind of the node, as an integer.